 South Africa’s social and economic development has gone through tremendous shifts over the years, with infrastructure development and service delivery being at the heart of all the progress made.
 These developments have also impacted population and human settlement dynamics.

-For several decades, both South Africa’s urban and rural population grew almost in parallel, with the rural population being slightly larger than the urban.
+For several decades, both South Africa’s urban and rural populations grew almost in parallel, with the rural population being slightly larger than the urban.
 This changed in 1987, when urban dwellers became the majority, initiating a rapid population growth in South Africa’s cities that soon was accompanied by a decrease in rural population – a trend that continues to this day.

 The developments above, however, have not taken away the jewel small towns of the country which still remain vibrant and relevant with decent levels of life still prevailing.